 1. Have a Dedicated Office Space

 Whether you have a room set aside to be your office or a section of a room dedicated to work, it’s important to have a place to “go to work.”
-Be sure to have all the office necessities there: a desk, a comfortable office chair, computer and telephone, filing or storage solutions, and adequate lighting.
+Be sure to have all the office necessities there: a desk, a comfortable chair, computer and telephone, filing or storage solutions, office supplies, and adequate lighting.
 This room or space should put you in a work mindset, so when you go there you’re prepared mentally to do your job.

 2. Set and Enforce Boundaries